-As the BEL is calculated as considering the present value of the future cashflows of the Company, which is assumed to be equal to the future taxable profit, the deduction from the total value of unit funds increases AZ Life's own funds compared to the statutory accounts basis, which is used to determine corporate tax.
+As the BEL is calculated as considering the present value of the future cashflows of the Company, which is assumed to be equal to the future taxable profit, the deduction from the total value of unit funds increases Azimut Life's own funds compared to the statutory accounts basis, which is used to determine corporate tax.
 This impact is partly offset by the introduction of the risk margin.

-The combined impact of these adjustments is \in 168.1 million net of reinsurance.
-A deferred tax liability of \in 25.4 million is set up on the Solvency II balance sheet in respect of this increase, reflecting the increase in own funds multiplied by the effective corporation tax rate (13.15% as at 31 December 2019).
+The combined impact of these adjustments is € 204.7 million net of reinsurance.
+A deferred tax liability of €31.0 million is set up on the Solvency II balance sheet in respect of this increase, reflecting the increase in own funds multiplied by the effective corporation tax rate.